ajeetblog/blog/_wip/2019-07-08-devopsattitude.md

 > **DevSecOps as a shared responsibility** and it needs to be **owned** by all the members irrespective of roles, responsiblities and skills.

 ### Open by default, closed by exception

+Its a debate that is as old as the information management industry itself.
+B

 ### Product Owner